King County sheriff’s review board finds deputy’s shooting of Tommy Le was justified

 “The Le family learned of the Sheriff’s Office conclusion this afternoon from neighbors,” he said.
 “They weren’t asked for input.”

-Le’s death, which came hours before he was set to graduate from an alternative high school, raised outrage among his family and members of South King County’s Asian-American community, some of whom criticized the Sheriff’s Office for releasing false information in the aftermath of the shooting contending Le had been armed with a knife when he was shot.
+Le’s death, which came hours before the Vietnamese American was set to graduate from an alternative high school, raised outrage among his family and members of South King County’s Asian-American community, some of whom criticized the Sheriff’s Office for releasing false information in the aftermath of the shooting, contending Le had been armed with a knife when he was shot.

 When announcing the family’s lawsuit this year, Campiche said deputies “absolutely knew” Le had no knife within seconds after the shooting, yet nonetheless told the public and family members otherwise.
 Deputies later intentionally concealed from their police reports about the incident that two of the three bullets that struck Le hit him in the back, Campiche added.